kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/105-ux-best-practices/make-it-easy-for-users/102-lessen-the-burden-of-action-info.md

-# Lessen the burden of action info
+# Lessen the Burden of Action/Info.